wasn-eu/CubeCell_Getting_Started/README.md

     - by default all uplinks are unconfirmed, if you need confirmed uplinks please enable the TX confirmed checkbox
   	- Click on Write.
     - to save the data to the database click on Save to DB in the Database area.
+    - to read data from the database referencing the ChipID click on Read from DB.
   - The keys will be saved in the CubeCell device and the device will reboot
   - In the debug text box you should see the following: